diasirish/Recomendation_engine_movies_db/README.md

 We use k-means clustering algorithm, and basic sql with pandas to solve this problem.

 The data we'll be using comes from the wonderful [MovieLens](https://movielens.org/) [user rating dataset](https://grouplens.org/datasets/movielens/).
-We'll be looking at individual movie ratings later in the notebook, but let us start with how ratings of genres compare to each other.

 Packages used:
 Pandas